 There are many situations in which it is crucial to retain knowledgeable and sophisticated legal counsel without delay.
-You may need to sue another business for failing to fulfill a contract, for which you should retain a Marin County business lawyer.
-You may need to file a court action to lift a cloud on title or cure a defect with deeds, which can be challenging without a real estate lawyer.
-You may want to make sure that your assets are distributed as you wish among your loved ones, which is a complex task that is best handled by a professional.
+You may need to sue or defend against a business or individual over a contract or partnership, for which you should retain a Marin County business lawyer.
+You may need to file a court action to lift a cloud on title or cure a defect with deeds, or representation arising out of a real estate purchase or sale, which can be challenging without a real estate lawyer.
+You made need a probate or trust lawyer to represent your interest in court which is a complex task that is best handled by a professional.
 You may be in danger of losing your professional license, in which case an attorney can help you preserve your career and aspirations.
 You may be injured in a serious accident, after which you should hire a personal injury lawyer to take the burdens of the legal process off your shoulders while you recover.
 Legal representation also can make a huge difference for people who are going up against the government in an effort to protect their individual rights.

 Marin County business attorney Michael S. Biggs handles business litigation matters that involve unfair business transactions, violations of consumer protection laws, unfair and deceptive trade practices, fraud or misrepresentation, breaches of fiduciary duties, partnership disputes, real estate sales, and injunctions to stop illegal competition or stop illegal acts causing harm to a business.
 Each of these claims requires proof of specific elements.
 For example, to recover damages in a breach of contract lawsuit, you would need to show that a valid contract existed, and the contract was breached.
 You also would need to show that you did what the contract required you to do (or were not legally required to meet your obligations under it), and you incurred damages.
 Meanwhile, a breach of fiduciary duty claim requires showing that a fiduciary relationship existed and that the defendant did not meet their obligations as a fiduciary but instead acted in their own interest.
 As with a breach of contract claim, the plaintiff also must have incurred actual losses.